 The first of its kind in the ATV industry, the T.R.A.I.L.S. grant program was launched in January 2006 for ATV clubs, associations and grassroots groups.
 ATV riders and the trails they use are the lifeblood of the sport and Polaris Industries Inc. aimed to create a program to help.
 The T.R.A.I.L.S. program makes funds available to national, state and local organizations in the United States to ensure the future of ATV riding.
+Please note: The TRAILS Grant Program does not apply to Fire and Rescue Organizations.

 T.R.A.I.L.S. stands for: